Rare store sales data highlights Wal-Mart's China challenge

-SHANGHAI (Reuters) - A rare glimpse at figures for a number of Wal-Mart Stores Inc’s (WMT.N) China outlets shows sales slid 6 percent last year, casting a shadow over the firm’s target for China to account for a quarter of its global retail growth over the next five years.
+SHANGHAI, Oct 16 (Reuters) - A rare glimpse at figures for a number of Wal-Mart Stores Inc’s China outlets shows sales slid 6 percent last year, casting a shadow over the firm’s target for China to account for a quarter of its global retail growth over the next five years.

 The U.S. retail giant doesn’t break out its China store sales, but a local joint venture partner submitted filings with the data to a Chinese asset exchange platform as part of a planned sale of minority stakes in 21 Walmart stores.
 Wal-Mart had 415 China stores at the end of August.